ax-va/Python-Design-Patterns-Ayeva-Kasampalis-2024/01--foundational-design-principles/terms.md

 ## Favor Composition Over Inheritance

-Prefer composing objects from simpler parts to inheriting functionalities from a base class (*composition* = "has-a" relationship).
+Prefer composing objects from simpler parts to inheriting functionalities from a base class.
+The *composition* means a "has-a" relationship.

 ## Program to Interfaces, Not Implementations